stacksjs/table/README.md

 The MIT License (MIT).
 Please see [LICENSE](LICENSE.md) for more information.

-Made with ❤️ by Meema Labs.
-And many thanks to [antfu](https://github.com/antfu)!
+Made with ❤️ by Open Web Labs.